 – Secret Place Insights –

-Dear Ones, when I was young, in the 11th grade, I foolishly thought that removing prayer from our public schools was no big deal.
+Dear Ones, when I was in the 11th grade, I foolishly thought that removing prayer from our public schools was no big deal.
 Hey, anyone can pray, anywhere they want, silently.
-Unwisely, I did not take the edict further.
+Unwisely, I did not draw out the edict further.
 Is my former thinking a little difficult to admit?
 It is.
-And I am sure that at the time of the ruling others who shrugged their shoulders and made no protest have also known regret.
+And I am sure that at the time of the ruling others who shrugged their shoulders and made no protest have experienced the same regret.

 According to Wikipedia this came about in 1962:

 “Consolidated with Abington School District v.
 Schempp (1963), it was heard by the United States Supreme Court, which ruled that official Bible-reading in American public schools was unconstitutional.
 The Supreme Court had prohibited officially sponsored prayer in schools in Engel v.
 Vitale (1962) on similar grounds.”